 The Eating Disorder Young People’s Service (EDYs) started in April 2016 and provides treatment to children and young people with Anorexia Nervosa, Bulimia Nervosa and Eating Disorders Not Otherwise Specified (EDNOS) and Binge Eating Disorder in Liverpool and Sefton.
 This dedicated Community-based service provides a timely access to multi-disciplinary assessment and intervention to children and young-people from across Liverpool and Sefton up to the age of 18.

 The team is made up of; Service Lead, 1 Consultant Psychiatrist, 1 Consultant Paediatrician, 1 Clinical Psychologist working alongside an array of staff including dieticians, nurses, therapist and a support worker.
 Outpatient’s appointments will be held at Fresh CAMHS in Alder Hey or Burlington House, Waterloo.
 We will always try and arrange your appointment at the most convenient location for you.

 The EDYs team is a multi-disciplinary team which means we have a variety of different staff to help meet the needs of those referred to our service, providing care such as; Cognitive Behavioral Therapy (CBT) in Individual Assessment, Dietetic input and meal planning, Physical Reviews, Family Therapy, Family Based Treatment (FBT) and Home/Community Visits if necessary.

 Our team is closely linked with other Eating Disorder and Mental Health service throughout the North West, such as Young People’s Advisory Service (YPAS), Cheshire Eating Disorder Service (CHEDs).
-We work closely with the Rathbone Adult Eating Disorder Service, for when patients are approaching 18 years of age and need transitioning into an adult service.
-We provide an overlap in care to ensure a seamless transition between services with support until you have started treatment with Rathbone.
+We work closely with the Mersey Care Eating Disorder Service, for when patients are approaching 18 years of age and need transitioning into an adult service.
+We provide an overlap in care to ensure a seamless transition between services with support until you have started treatment with Mersey Care.

 There is a number of difference clinicians involved in our team: